-I’m writing this blog to develop a Search Engine Optimization (SEO) checklist for WordPress blogs.
+I’m writing this blog to develop a Search Engine Optimization (SEO) checklist for WordPress blogs to prevent you from practicing SEO Trial and Error.
 That way when your using Yoast, users won’t have to resort to using it SEO trial and error methods.
 I researched several different websites and within this checklist I have tried to pull it all together in a reader’s digest condensed format.

 “What do leaders (and bloggers) have in common?

 Effective leaders (and bloggers) are made, not born.
 They learn from Trial and Error, and from experience.”

 To get a high ranking on Google, taking the steps to work on your SEO is extremely important.

 Unfortunately, there’s no one-stop method to putting everything all into one place.
 It’s going to take a lot of effort on your part.
 It’s my hope that this checklist (Free SEO Checklist items) will benefit you and bring more people to your blog so that you won’t have to experiment with SEO trial and error.
 Here are three Free beginning SEO courses.
 Yoast is a good program but it’s not going to work all by itself.

 I’d prefer that bloggers don’t have to resort to using SEO trial and error methods and can get the maximum use out of Yoast (better yet, I highly recommend Rank Math).